 Pick up location Smithfield, Utah 84335

-We can meet at Salt Lake City airport and deliver the puppy to you as a carry on.
+We can meet at the Salt Lake City airport and deliver the puppy to you as a carry on.
 I've done this and it works very well.

 Check your airline requirements for shipping puppies as cargo.
 Most airlines have raised the age limit to 12 weeks.
 You may need to make other arrangements.

 Litter Expectations: Both parents have their standard health certifications.
 Bios, usage, health certifications and links are listed for both parents.
 We will never breed 2 genetic carriers producing affected pups for the standard genetic golden retriever tests available on the market today.
 In addition, both parents have OFA normal elbows and GOOD hips.

-I have carefully selected pedigrees and usages to produce the optimal working retriever.
-With a focus on size and athleticism.
-The success of your dogs largly depends on you.
+I have carefully selected pedigrees and usages to produce the optimal working retriever, with a focus on size and athleticism.
+The success of your dogs largely depends on you.
 Be consistent.
 Be fair.
 These are active, working dogs.
 Balanced for many usage needs.
-They will not do well locked in an 8x10 all day.

 Pick position is over-rated All breeding pairs have been trained given multiple usage experiences.
 We refine and reinforce their natural desire.
 That desire can be ruined by reckless training techniques faster than genetics.
 The puppies will posses all the genetic tools to help make them great.
 I have numerous examples of 4th-8th picked dogs that have titled and excelled.
 A 6th pick SH at 18 months Tala Litter 2016 comes to mind.
 Pick pedigrees that match your usage needs.
 Then train.